energy communities

 Electric charging for neighbors in the area

-Local energy communities can offer electric charging services, so that neighbors in the area can charge their electric vehicles with 100% renewable and local energy.
+Local energy communities can offer electric charging services, so that neighbors in the area can charge their electric vehicles with local energy.

 close up of electric heaters